Nadine Sierra in Conversation

 Praised for her vocal beauty, seamless technique, and abundant musicality, Nadine Sierra was recognized as one of opera’s leading young talents.
 She received the Richard Tucker Award in 2017 and the Beverly Sills Artist Award from the Metropolitan Opera in 2018.
 After debuts at the Met, Teatro alla Scala, Paris Opera, and Staatsoper Berlin, she became a regular presence on many of the world’s most prestigious stages.
 Her recordings include There’s a Place for Us (2018) and Made for Opera (2022), released by Deutsche Grammophon/Universal Music.

 In recent seasons, Sierra appeared as Juliette in Roméo et Juliette at the Wiener Staatsoper, Metropolitan Opera, and Teatro di San Carlo; Gilda in Rigoletto with the Met and on tour in Japan with the Royal Opera under Antonio Pappano; Violetta in La traviata at Paris Opera, Teatro Real, and the Gran Teatre del Liceu; and the title role in Lucia di Lammermoor at the Royal Opera House.
-She also sang Amina in La sonnambula, Maria in West Side Story, Manon in Manon, and debuted the role of Luisa Miller.
+She also sang Amina in La sonnambula, Maria in West Side Story, and Manon in Manon and debuted the role of Luisa Miller.

 Her concert work included appearances with the Berliner Philharmoniker, Philadelphia Orchestra, and Orchestra dell’Accademia Nazionale di Santa Cecilia, as well as recitals at Carnegie Hall, Teatro Real, Palm Beach Opera, and the Grand Théâtre de Genève.
 She also toured internationally with Andrea Bocelli, including performances at Madison Square Garden and the Kaseya Center in Miami.